Current Assets (Quick Assets) - Explained

 Table of ContentsWhat is a Quick Asset?How are Quick Assets Used?About Quick RatioCalculating Quick AssetsAcademic Research on Quick Assets

-Quick assets refer to assets that a company with an exchange or commercial value can convert into cash quickly, or they are already in cash form.
+A current asset, also known as a quick asset, refers to cash or an asset that a company can convert into cash quickly.
 Quick assets are under a subset known as current assets, and they do not include inventory.
 Note that to convert inventory into cash, you will need time.
 Therefore, the quick assets are the most highly liquid assets that a company can hold, including accounts receivable and marketable securities.
 Quick assets, however, do not include non-trade receivables like loans because they are difficult to convert into cash quickly.

 You can construct a quick ratio against the current ratio that equals the total current assets of a company, and this includes the company's inventories.
 You then divide the results by its current liabilities.
 You can use the following two formulas to calculate quick assets:

 Quick Assets = Cash + Marketable Securities + Accounts Receivable